Skip to main content

 Analytics Headers vs. Request Metadata

-Requesty supports two ways to attach custom metadata:
+Requesty supports three ways to attach metadata:

-Analytics HeadersRequest Metadata
+Origin HeadersCustom Analytics HeadersRequest Metadata

-HowX-Requesty-* HTTP headersrequesty field in the request body
+HeadersHTTP-Referer, X-TitleX-Requesty-*requesty field in the request body

-Best forInfrastructure-level tags (agent, branch, environment) that are set onceApplication-level context (user ID, trace ID, tags) that vary per request
+Best forIdentifying the app or tool making requestsInfrastructure-level tags (agent, branch, environment)Application-level context (user ID, trace ID, tags) that vary per request

-SDK changesNone β€” set default_headers onceRequires extra_body or body modification per request
+SDK changesNone β€” set default_headers onceNone β€” set default_headers onceRequires extra_body or body modification per request

-Supports arraysNo β€” single string values onlyYes β€” tags is an array
+Supports arraysNoNo β€” single string values onlyYes β€” tags is an array

-Supports user_id / trace_idNo β€” use Request Metadata for theseYes
+Supports user_id / trace_idNoNo β€” use Request Metadata for theseYes

 Privacy & Security